sbdchd/squawk/docs/docs/require-concurrent-index-creation.md

 title: require-concurrent-index-creation
 ---

+## problem

+During a normal index creation, table updates are blocked. `CONCURRENTLY` avoids the issue of locking.

+<https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY>

+## solution

 Ensure all index creations use the `CONCURRENTLY` option.

 This rule ignores indexes added to tables created in the same transaction.

-During a normal index creation updates are blocked. `CONCURRENTLY` avoids the issue of blocking.

-<https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY>

-## solutions

 ### create index